nintendo424/dltool/README.md

 I've also tested this only on Linux, but I suppose it should work on Windows also.

 ## Requirements
-The script uses external progressbar2 -library, which can be installed using:
+The script uses external Beautiful Soup, Progress Bar and Requests -libraries, which can be installed using:
 ```
 pip3 install -r requirements.txt
 ```